ryadbouzourene/dai-lab-protocoldesign-bouzourene-christen/specs/ryadbouzourene_Anthony-Christen/protocol.md

 ## Messages

+When the connection is established, the server speaks first by sending a welcome message listing the available operations.

 ### Client messages

 The messages sent by the client consist of an operation specified by its name and operands or an exit message.